SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 versions of Python and other related dependencies into them.
 Anaconda is a popular distribution of Python for scientific computing that is based on Conda, including a large number of frequently-used packages.
-Anaconda is available on Supercomputing Wales, and can then be used to build new Conda environments.
+Anaconda is available on Bert, and can then be used to build new Conda environments.

 To load Anaconda, two commands are necessary:

 ~~~
-> module load anaconda/2021.05
+> module load anaconda3/2020.02
 > source activate
 ~~~
 {: .language-bash}